ποΈ 2Gether-International

 ποΈ Meta Platforms

-When content creators don't provide alt text for their images, Meta's AI-powered Automatic Alt Text (AAT) generates machine descriptions so blind and low-vision Facebook and Instagram users can receive some form of image context through their screen readers -- a stopgap that fills the gap left by billions of unlabeled photos.
+When content creators don't provide alt text for their images, Meta's AI-powered Automatic Alt Text (AAT) generates machine descriptions so blind and low-vision Facebook and Instagram users can receive some form of image context through their screen readers -- a builder-side content measure that fills part of the gap left by billions of unlabeled photos.

 ποΈ Microsoft